M-Ivan/polynomial-roots-calculator/README.md

 - Pending support complex roots for polynomials of greater grade than 2.
 - Pending support for complex coefficient polynomial
 - Pending support for irrational / rational coefficients (you can multiply your poly coefs by an scalar in the meantime to get rid of denominators)
+- Pending support to show if a root is double, triple, etc